-Seventh Generation Free and Clear is a biodegradable detergent you can typically find in your local store.
+Seventh Generation Free and Clear is a biodegradable detergent from a well-known brand.
 It is a 96% USDA Certified Bio-based Product, free from dyes, artificial brighteners, and fragrances.
 In our tests, this option left clothes smelling fresh and feeling soft.
-Seventh Generation is produced in the USA, comes in a smaller, easy to handle bottle that has a mess-free lid.This detergent includes methylisothiazolinone (a synthetic preservative), which is not good for the environment and is a potential irritant or allergen.
+Seventh Generation is produced in the USA, comes in a smaller, easy to handle bottle that has a mess-free lid.This detergent includes methylisothiazolinone (a synthetic preservative), which is not considered environmentally-friendly and is a potential irritant or allergen.
 While not a deal-breaker, it is important to mention for those with highly sensitive skin.
 Seventh Generation is a little spendier than others in our review, covering about 53 loads for a price on par with those that cover closer to 90.
-Also, it didn't do well during testing of any substance leaving behind staining for formula, food, and poo.
-In the end, there is nothing overtly wrong about this detergent.
-It could be the right choice if you need something now and happen to be at the store, but there are some eco-healthier, more effective, and less expensive options in this review.
+Also, it didn't perform well in our tests with any substance, leaving behind staining evidence of formula, food, and poo.
+In the end, there is nothing supremely wrong with this detergent.
+This is a product that provides very good performance, but there are some eco-healthier, more effective, and less expensive choices in this lineup.

 Rockin' Green Platinum Series detergent is a powder-style detergent specific for cloth diapers.
 This powder comes in a zip-lock, heavy-duty plastic bag with a small measuring scoop.
 This detergent is vegan, cruelty-free, and hails from the USA.
 It is biodegradable and free from harmful chemicals like SLS, SLES, phosphates, parabens, phthalates, optical brighteners, and artificial fragrances.
 One package works for 45-90 loads depending on the type of washing machine you have, and the scoop is easy to use even if you have to get your hands in the detergent to finish the task.